jhgilbert/astro-sandbox/notes/incremental_builds.md

 ### What is the fastest way to obtain the modified timestamp of each local content file?

-TODO: I'm assuming I could use .git, but I'm interested in knowing how performant that is at scale.
+I can get the last modified timestamp of everything in the repo in one synchronous batch call, and then filter those results for just file paths matching a provided regex.

 #### What is the most performant way to persist a large data-store.json file between builds in ephemeral environments?

-TODO
+It's probably just something like S3.

-#### What is the most performant way to query a large data-store.json file?
+#### What is the most performant way to query when the last build ran?

-TODO
+This timestamp can just be written to the collection's meta, and retrieved from there on the next run.

 ### How much faster is an incremental Astro build vs. a whole build?

-TODO: How much faster is it to build just one updated file versus building all of the files?
-This is a benchmark for a local build, so it's only intended to benchmark the diff between the two types, not the actual build time as it would run in CI.
+The setup required for an incremental build might not be much faster than the full build.
+For example, if we have to download a 500 MB data-store.json file at the beginning of the build every time, and then upload a 500 MB data-store.json in a post-build job at the end, will that be much faster than just building everything again?

+Lots of other steps must happen regardless of whether the build is incremental, such as installing Node packages.

 ### How do content loaders work?